leke-lyu/deltaoutbreak/README.md

 ## Data Description

 We conducted a comprehensive phylogeographic analysis of 12,048 SARS-CoV-2 Delta genomes sampled from March 27, 2021, to October 24, 2021, to investigate the timing of virus introduction into Texas and the dynamics of the resulting local transmission lineages.
-These genomes were selected to ensure a roughly 1:1 ratio between Texas sequences (Table S2) and globally contextual sequences (Table S3).
+These genomes were selected to ensure a roughly 1:1 ratio between Texas sequences and globally contextual sequences.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>